Author

 Mourning Doves are year-round residents in most parts of the U.S., although northern populations may migrate to warmer climates in the winter.
 They’re among the most hunted game birds in the U.S., but their populations remain strong due to their high reproductive rates.

-7. Red-tailed Hawk (Buteo jamaicensis)
+7. Red-tailed Hawk

 Region: North America, from Alaska to Panama